armory/docs/content/en/docs/installation/guide/install-on-k8s.md

 ---
-title: Installing Armory on Kubernetes
+title: Installing the Armory Enterprise Platform for Spinnaker on Kubernetes
 linkTitle: Install in Kubernetes
 weight: 3
 aliases: